 Eddie Cahill appeared in seven episodes of "Friends" in 2000 and 2001, playing Tag Jones, a younger man whom Rachel hires as her assistant at Ralph Lauren.
 She eventually has a fling with him.

 After "Friends," Cahill played "Miracle on Ice" goalie Jim Craig in 2004's "Miracle."
 But he is probably best known for playing Detective Don Flack on "CSI: NY" for nine seasons.
-He was also recently cast in the second season of the CBS summer drama "Under the Dome."
+He also joined the second season of the CBS summer drama "Under the Dome" in 2014.

 After a breakout role in 1996's "Swingers," Jon Favreau appeared in six episodes of "Friends" the following year, playing Pete Becker, a millionaire manager of a computer corporation whom Monica briefly dates.
 Pete memorably and hopelessly became involved in Ultimate Fighting in his last episode, leading to his breakup with Monica.